 Garlic is known as Rasona in Sanskrit which means the one which lacks only one taste.

 Rasa (Taste): Katu (pungent), Madhura/Sweet

 Vipaka (Post Digestive Effect): Katu/Pungent

-Action on body: Improves strength, good for eyes, improves digestive strength, good for heart, reduces mucous, good for brain, reduces vata/wind, removes blood toxins, tonic
+Action on body: Improves strength, good for the eyes, improves digestive strength, good for the heart, reduces mucous, good for the brain, reduces vata/wind, removes blood toxins, tonic